 But, why would a scholarship choose to send the money to the student in the first place?
 Because it provides the winner some flexibility.
 And that flexibility applies directly to our next point.

-5. Scholarships Can Be Used for More than College Tuition
+5. College Scholarships Can Be Used for More than College Tuition

-While most people associate scholarships with paying tuition, that isn’t necessarily the only thing for which the funds can be used.
+While most people associate the scholarship process with paying tuition, that isn’t necessarily the only thing for which the funds can be used.
 Sure, some scholarships are restricted to tuition only, but many can be used for other school-related expenses.

 One of the most common secondary uses is other mandatory costs.
 Things like textbooks and required software can be incredibly expensive, but they are necessary to get through the classes.
 Scholarships that allow some spending flexibility are designed to make these costs more manageable as well.
 And, if your child ends up with enough in scholarship awards, you might be able to eliminate these costs entirely.